-Adult-onset hearing impairment usually advances gradually, slowly reducing the high frequency sounds, inching its way toward the lower frequency sounds.
+Adult-onset hearing impairment usually advances gradually, slowly reducing our sensitivity to high frequency sounds as it inches its way toward the lower frequency sounds.
 Over time this muffling of sound becomes the norm.

 If we could magically give you perfect ears and hearing such that you did not need hearing aids, you would be shocked at all the little noises you would start hearing.
 It would take you a while to get used to hearing with perfect ears.